 Using the Output Trigger with External Output Clocking

 Output triggering may be used with external output clocking.
-Unlike input clocking, updates can occur on the first external clock after the trigger is asserted.
-To guarantee recognition of an external clock, the external trigger must meet a setup time of tTCSETUP to the positive edge of the external clock.
+To guarantee recognition of an external clock, the external trigger must occur at least tTCSETUP before the positive edge of the external clock.

 Timing tables